-Death To/Long Live: THE ARCHIVE is series of interviews created by Koffler.Digital, exploring the socio-political function of video art and their archives.
-We spoke to artists, curators, arts workers, and activists, all with diverse perspectives on the importance of video art and archives.
-They discuss the politics surrounding the use and misuse of archival footage, the future of the archival process in Canada, and the uniqueness of video art to examine the political and social status quo.
+Death To/Long Live: THE ARCHIVE is a series of interviews created by Koffler.Digital, exploring the socio-political function of video art & their archives.
+We spoke to artists, curators, arts workers & activists, all with diverse perspectives on the importance of video art & archives.
+They discuss the politics surrounding the use & misuse of archival footage, the future of the archival process in Canada & the uniqueness of video art to examine the political & social status quo.

 Watch one or all seven of the interviews below